 - The dualist school sees the informal economy as comprised of marginal activities that are distinct from and not related to the formal sector and that provide income for the poor and a safety net in times of crisis (Hart 1973; ILO 1972; Sethuraman 1976; Tokman 1978).

 - The structuralist school sees the informal economy as subordinated economic units (informal enterprises) and workers that serve to reduce input and labour costs of large capitalist firms and, thereby, increase their competitiveness (Moser 1978; Castells and Portes 1989).

 - The legalist school sees the informal economy as comprised of plucky entrepreneurs who choose to operate informally in order to avoid the unnecessary and burdensome costs, time and effort of formal registration and who need legal rights to convert their assets into formal property (de Soto 1989, 2000).

 - The voluntarist school sees the informal economy as comprised of entrepreneurs who choose to operate informally in order to avoid taxation, commercial regulations, electricity and rental fees, and other costs of operating formally (e.g. Maloney 2004).

 Another approach, often focused on transitional and developed countries, views the informal economy as activity that is illegal, or hidden/underground.
 The System of National Accounts (SNA) defines illegal production as production activities which are forbidden by law or which become illegal when carried out by unauthorized producers.
-Underground production is legal when performed in compliance with regulations, but are deliberately concealed from authorities.
-Most informal activities in developing and transitional countries are not underground or illegal, but instead reflect a survival strategy (Hussmanns 2004).
+Underground production is legal when performed in compliance with regulations, but is ofen deliberately concealed from authorities.
+However, most informal activities are not underground or illegal, but instead reflect a survival strategy (Hussmanns 2004).

 More Heat than Light